Ismat-Samadov/chest_cancer_detection/README.md

-Based on the provided information, I can help you update your README with more detailed content about your chest cancer detection project.

 # Chest Cancer Detection

 A deep learning project for detecting cancer in chest CT scan images using a binary classification approach based on DenseNet121 architecture with attention mechanisms.